digital-asset/daml/docs/source/app-dev/daml-lf-translation.rst

 :ref:`Built-in data types <daml-ref-built-in-types>` in Daml have straightforward mappings to Daml-LF.

 This section only covers the serializable types, as these are what client applications can interact with via the generated Daml-LF.
 (Serializable types are ones whose values can exist on the ledger.
-So not function types, ``Update`` and ``Scenario`` types, any types built up from those, and several other restrictions.)
+Function types, ``Update`` and ``Scenario`` types and any types built up from these are excluded, and there are several other restrictions.)

 Most built-in types have the same name in Daml-LF as in Daml.
 These are the exact mappings: